tytydraco/yessleep/out/Theres_something_terrifyingly_wrong_with_my_neighbors_scarecrow.md

 It was quite a distance away from my house so I could only see the upper torso through the cornfield.
 What I could see of it seemed quite ragged, as if someone had taken decades-old clothes and aimlessly sewn them together.

 Straw shot up and out from its neck and wrists, giving its silhouette a jagged appearance.
-I couldn’t exactly make out what its face looked like, but I had no time to further examine it as I had to leave for work.
+I couldn’t exactly make out what its face looked like though, since I had no time to further examine it as I had to leave for work.

 A week had passed by without an issue and each day, as I’d head out to my truck, I’d spot the scarecrow still and silently doing its job.